Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 4

 Most therapists offer a free 15-minute phone or video consultation.
-Use this to assess fit and ask key questions: What is your experience with my specific concern?
-What approach do you use?
-What does treatment typically look like?
-Do you have evening or weekend availability?
-Trust your gut feeling during this call.
-If the conversation feels natural and you feel heard, that is a positive sign.
+Use it to assess fit and ask key questions: experience with your concern, approach, treatment plan, evening or weekend availability.
+Trust your gut feeling on the call.
+If conversation feels natural and you feel heard, that is a good sign.

 Contact 3 providers.
 Schedule consultation calls.
-Prepare your concern statement from Step 1.
+Bring your concern statement from Step 1.

 5

-The first session (intake) is typically 60 to 90 minutes.
-The therapist will ask about your history, current concerns, goals, and relevant background.
-They should explain their treatment approach and propose a plan.
-After the session, evaluate: Did you feel comfortable?
-Were you listened to?
-Did the therapist explain next steps?
-If the fit does not feel right after 2 to 3 sessions, it is completely acceptable to try another provider.
+First sessions (intakes) are usually 60 to 90 minutes.
+The therapist will ask about history, current concerns, goals, and relevant background.
+They should explain their approach and propose a plan.
+After the session, evaluate: did you feel comfortable, were you listened to, did the therapist outline next steps?
+If something does not feel right after 2 to 3 sessions, it is fine to try another provider.

 Book the first appointment.
-Give it 2-3 sessions before deciding whether to continue or try someone else.
+Give it 2 to 3 sessions before deciding whether to continue or try someone else.

 Dismisses your concerns

-A good therapist validates your experience even if they challenge your thinking.
-If they minimize what you are going through or tell you to 'just think positive,' that is not evidence-based practice.
+A good therapist validates your experience even when challenging your thinking.
+If they minimize what you are going through or push 'just think positive,' that is not evidence-based practice.

 Talks about themselves excessively

 Brief, relevant self-disclosure can be therapeutic.
 Extended stories about the therapist's personal life are not.
-The session should be focused on you.
+The session should center on you.

 Pushes a specific treatment without explanation

-A competent therapist explains why they recommend a particular approach and discusses alternatives.
-They should be willing to answer questions about their methods.
+A competent therapist explains why they recommend a particular approach and is willing to discuss alternatives or answer questions about their methods.

 Crosses professional boundaries

-Requesting to meet outside of sessions socially, excessive personal texting, commenting on your physical appearance in a non-clinical way, or discouraging you from seeing other providers are all boundary violations.
+Requests to meet outside sessions socially, excessive personal texting, comments on your physical appearance in a non-clinical way, or discouraging you from seeing other providers are all boundary concerns.

 No clear treatment plan after 3 sessions